 The Board is responsible for determining whether a director is an independent director.
-Of the current directors, James Anderson and Richard Silas are not independent directors.
-James Anderson is President and Chief Executive Officer of the Company and Richard Silas is paid a monthly consulting fee in consideration for providing corporate and administrative consulting services to the Company.
-On the other hand, Hernan Dorado Smith, Daniel Oliver, Jr. and William Gehlen are considered "independent" directors of the Company as they are neither officers nor employees of the Company and do not receive, directly or indirectly, any consulting, advisory or other compensatory fees from the Company for acting in any capacities other than as directors of the Company.
+Of the current directors, James Anderson, Hernan Dorado Smith and Richard Silas are not independent directors because of their positions as President and Chief Executive Officer, Chief Operating Officer and Vice-President, Corporate Development and Secretary of the Company, respectively.
+On the other hand, Daniel Oliver, Jr., Ramon Davila and William Gehlen are considered "independent" directors of the Company as they are neither officers nor employees of the Company, do not receive, directly or indirectly, any consulting, advisory or other compensatory fees from the Company for acting in any capacities other than as directors of the Company and have no ongoing interest or material relationship with the Company other than their shareholdings and stock options in the Company and serving as directors.